 As North Carolina state-approved DWI service providers, we also help people who live out of state but got a DWI while in North Carolina.
 As you will see in the infographic, the steps for handling an out-of-state DWI are similar, but must be handled by a provider who has experience in this area, since each state is different.

-All drivers charged or convicted of a DWI in North Carolina must complete a DWI Assessment at an approved DWI facility.
-The purpose of the DWI assessment is to determine the level of classes you will need to take to satisfy North Carolina’s requirements.
+All drivers charged or convicted of a DWI in North Carolina must complete a DWI Assessment at an approved DWI facility (such as Absolute Advocacy).
+The DWI assessment is a private and confidential meeting between you and a certified alcohol and drug counselor.
+During the meeting, we will ask questions about your history of substance use and your criminal history to determine the level of classes you will need to take to satisfy North Carolina’s DWI requirements.

-Drivers convicted of a DWI in North Carolina must complete DWI classes or treatment ranging from ADETS (16 hours) to long term (40+ hours).
+Drivers convicted of a DWI in North Carolina must complete DWI classes or treatment ranging from the short-term Alcohol Drug Education Traffic School (ADETS – 16 hours) to long term (40+ hours).

 The State DWI office reviews Form e-508 and submits to DMV for approval.
 DMV approval may take up to 7 days.

 Here are just a few reasons why you should trust Absolute Advocacy to handle your DWI Assessment:

 - Qualifications.
 You cannot get a DWI assessment from anyone who claims to be a DWI expert or substance abuse counselor.
 The qualification process requires a process of registration, internship, and certification, and that certification must be kept up-to-date.
 At Absolute Advocacy, we have the qualifications you need.

 - Confidence.
 When you choose Absolute Advocacy, you are choosing a company with expertise, efficiency, and credentials.
 We have been providing DWI services since 2011, and the top local DWI attorneys in the Charlotte area refer their clients to us for a reason!
 You can also view client testimonials here.